Parallel Python#

 Spatial libraries with parallel support#

-If starting with a new code, the first option could be to look for spatial libraries that have parallelization already built in:
+If starting from scratch with a new program, the first option would be to look for spatial libraries that have parallelization already built in:

 • Dask-geopandas for vector data analysis, still a lot more limited than geopandas